 Biological fungicides may suppress diseases in a number of different ways including direct competition or exclusion, antibiosis, predation or parasitism, induced resistance and plant growth promotion.
 Many biological fungicides work in multiple ways, such as by competition and parasitism, so are less likely to develop resistance than conventional fungicides that often work in a single way with a specific mode of action.

 Direct Competition/ Exclusion: Before root infection can occur, pathogens must gain accesses to the zone closely associated with the root, known as the rhizosphere.
 For foliar diseases, the pathogen must make contact with the leaf or flower zone.
 The biofungicide grows a defensive barrier around this root, leaf or flower zone.
-The beneficial microbes competes with plant pathogens for nutrients, infection sites and space, excluding the pathogen.
+The beneficial microbes compete with plant pathogens for nutrients, infection sites and space, excluding the pathogen.

 Antibiosis: The biofungicide produces chemical compounds or secondary metabolites such as antibiotics or other toxins that kills the target organism.
-The biofungicide create compounds that inhibit fungal or bacterial spores from germinating and causing plant disease, or the compounds restrict the pathogen’s growth.
+The biofungicide creates compounds that inhibit fungal or bacterial spores from germinating and causing plant disease, or the compounds restrict the pathogen’s growth.

 Predation or Parasitism: The biofungicide attacks and feeds on the pathogen, producing cell wall degrading enzymes, inhibiting or killing the pathogen.

 Induce Resistance to the Host Plant: The biofungicide triggers the host plant to turn on its own defense mechanisms.
 Plants produce salicylic acid (a derivative of aspirin) which travels to other parts of the plant and signals these tissues to activate their natural defense mechanisms.
-This is also known as systemic acquired resistance (SAR) which improves the plants response to pathogen attack by priming the metabolism of plant defense compounds.
+This is also known as systemic acquired resistance (SAR), which improves the plants' response to pathogen attack by priming the metabolism of plant defense compounds.

 Plant Growth Promotion: The biofungicide promotes root and shoot growth in the absence of disease causing pathogens.
-There may be increased nutrient availability of iron and other micronutrients by changing the pH or enzymes help dissolve insoluble elements.
+There may be increased nutrient availability of iron and other micronutrients by changing the pH or enzymes to help dissolve insoluble elements.